 - Ortho Tri-Cyclen

-Minipills are available in one mixture that’s progestin only.
-Because of this, the minipill is great for women with certain medical conditions and those sensitive to estrogen.
+Minipills are available in one mixture that’s progestin only, with no estrogen.
+Because of this, the minipill is great for people with certain medical conditions and people who are sensitive to estrogen.

 The level of the hormone is the same in each pill, and each pill contains active ingredients.
+Unlike the combination pill, there are no inactive pills included.
+So, you may experience a period or you may skip a period while using this form of birth control pill.
 The progestin dose in a minipill is also lower than the progestin dose in any combination pill.

 Common minipill brand names include: